deR0R0/DiscordRPC/README.md

 # DiscordRPC
 [![pypresence](https://img.shields.io/badge/using-pypresence-00bb88.svg?style=for-the-badge&logo=discord&logoWidth=20)](https://github.com/qwertyquerty/pypresence)

+This program (after extensive testing) is found to not be able to save data.
+Please do not use the save data feature!
+(Unless you download from src)

 A simple python program that changes your discord rich presence/game activity.

 Disclaimer!!!: This program uses your IP to determine your **nearby** location for the weather mode.
 Nothing is stored/sent to my end. :)